The 2nd of May

 The 2nd of May is the second LP from British/Canadian trio May Blitz.
 It was released in 1971 following up their previous self-titled release.
-This was the first May Blitz album that wasn't self produced by the band.
+This was the first May Blitz album that was not self produced by the band.
 Instead, the band hired producer John Anthony.
 The album saw the band introducing elements of folk and space rock into their sound.